-Bluebells blanket ancient woodland, orchards bloom with the pink flowers of apple blossom season and lambs frolick in green pastures - spring is the perfect time to make Ireland your own, as the days get longer and the weather warms up.
-Spring is all about taking off into the great outdoors, with many grand estates reopening their gates after a quiet winter.
-Delve into a riot of colour and fragrance at one of the island's glorious gardens, such as the world-renowned Mount Stewart in County Down, where delicate snowdrops give way to crocuses as the season progresses.
+Bluebells blanket ancient woodland, orchards bloom with the pink flowers of apple blossom season and lambs frolic in green pastures - spring is the perfect time to make Ireland your own, as the days get longer and the weather warms up.
+Spring here is all about escaping into the great outdoors, with many of the island's beautiful big-house estates opening their gates after a quiet winter.
+Delve into a riot of colour and natural beauty at the worldrenowned Mount Stewart in County Down, where delicate snowdrops give way to crocuses as the season progresses.
 Or take a walk through the subtropical wonderland of Kells Bay Gardens in County Kerry, amid mountain streams, birdsong and wind-rustled trees.
-And don't forget that in spring, Ireland enjoys one of the biggest festivals of the year on 17 March - don some shamrocks, feel the vibes and join one of the most
+And don't forget that in spring, Ireland really does turn 40 shades of green thanks to St Patrick's Day on 17 March - don some shamrocks, feel the vibes and join one of